Prethivi1608/Prethivi1608/README.md

 - 👋 Hi, I’m @Prethivi1608
-- 👀 I’m interested in Data science and Business analytics
+- 👀 I’m a robotics engineer
-- 🌱 I’m currently learning Data science
 - 💞️ I’m looking to collaborate on @Prethivi1608
 - 📫 How to reach me prethiviraj@gmail.com